 About the Morel Mushroom Season...

 Many morel hunters will tell you they will find them in certain vegetation and most commonly in areas with dying or dead Elm trees, Sycamore and Ash trees, old apple orchards and maybe even in your own back yard.
-Ground cover varies and it is very likely that each patch of mushrooms you come across may be growing in totally different conditions.
+Ground cover varies and it is very likely that each patch of morel mushrooms you come across may be growing in totally different conditions.
 It is a common practice of shoomer’s to hit their favorite spots year after year.
 It is important to note that not all woods in which you look will have morels.

 If you are a first time hunter, you should make your first hunting expedition with someone who knows what a good morel looks like.
 There are several types of morels, some edible and others poisonous.
 The woods will dole out many types of fungi to the hunter, therefore, The Great Morel recommends that all shroomers – rookies and veterans alike visit Edible and Poisonous Mushroom Page by Barbara Bassett, Naturalist.
 This site has great images of the good, the bad, and the ugly!
 Click here for other great sources of morel identification as well as make sure to visit The Great Morel’s page on the false morel.